Guest post from Marci of Our Heavenly Home:

 - Shadowbox of Keepsakes

-- Book of handwritten notes of child’s “Silly Sayings” they’ve said over the years
+- Book of handwritten notes of children’s “Silly Sayings” they’ve said over the years

 - Night Light